DennisUyemura/bankrisk/README.md

 # bankrisk
 Code and data for "Bank Risk Models: The Effects of the Financial Crisis".
-In August-2018, updated for 2018 June Call extracts and minor code fixes.
-NOTE: On 10/16/18, updated for newest versions of python and pandas.
-Several command changes were implemented to prevent errors in processing with new versions.
-(See documentation for details.)
-(Revised on 10/18/18 for additional corrections.
-See Documentation.)
+In April 2019, checked and fixed for recent coding changes in Python 3.
+Added Call Report data through Quarter 4 of 2018.
+Modified for 2019 CCAR scenarios.